 This 2-hour webinar will help participants understand the truth about the growth of Latinos within the U.S. military and its implications for those professionals serving military members and their families.
-Presenters will discuss key barriers to service provision among Latino families, as well as best practices and strategies for overcoming those barriers.
-Additionally, this presentation will delve into the diversity of today’s Latino military families (e.g., culturally, historically), while dispelling some of the myths and misinformation that can impede effective service.
+Presenters discuss key barriers to service provision among Latino families, and touch on best practices and strategies for overcoming those barriers.
+This presentation explores the diversity of today’s Latino military families (e.g., culturally, historically), while dispelling some of the myths and misinformation that can impede effective service.

 Andrew Behnke, Ph.D., is an Associate Professor of human development at North Carolina State University in Raleigh, NC.
 Andrew is bilingual and has focused his work on serving the Latino community since 1996.
 He developed the “Juntos” program along with Cintia Aguilar in 2007 and has grown it to serve thousands of Latino families across the U.S., and received over $12 million in grants for this work.

 Additionally, Andrew has also worked with military families since 2002, developing programs and best practice strategies for meeting the needs of military families.
 He worked with colleagues to create the Essential Life Skills for Military Families program which has served thousands of military members and their spouses.
 His life mission is bringing better attention to those factors that help families succeed and thrive in the U.S.